cjus/hydra-aws-docker-article/README.md

 Note: make sure to use your own docker hub user name in the last line above.

 Our `-v` volume flag above specifies the location of the hello-service config file.
 You'll need to create that folder and copy a config file into it.
-That will give you the ability to tweak or extend the settings.
+That will give you the ability to laster tweak or extend the settings.

 ```shell
 $ sudo mkdir -p /usr/local/etc/configs/hello-service
 $ cd /usr/local/etc/configs/hello-service
 ```

-Referring back to our `docker run` command above, you'll also notice that I specified a redis location as 54.202.205.22.
+Referring back to our `docker run` command above, you'll also notice that I specified a Redis location as 54.202.205.22.
 That's a separate instance from our new EC2 instance.
-In my example, I've created another EC2 instance to host a redis docker container.
+In my example, I've created another EC2 instance to host a Redis docker container.
 You also have the option of running a docker container on the current machine or on another in the same Amazon VPC.
 While that works, the recommended solution for production use is to point to an Amazon ElasticCache running a Redis cluster or a service such as RedisLabs.

 For our basic tests here, you can add Redis as a docker container using: